With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAleda E Lutz Vamc Traverse City Cboc is one of mental health facilities in Grand Traverse County, Michigan, located at 701 U. s.
 31 South, 49685 zip code.
 Aleda E Lutz Vamc Traverse City Cboc provides outpatient treatment.
-Aleda E Lutz Vamc Traverse City Cboc provides behavior modification, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Aleda E Lutz Vamc Traverse City Cboc also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Aleda E Lutz Vamc Traverse City Cboc include vocational rehabilitation services, mentoring/peer support/consumer-run services and illness management and recovery.
+Aleda E Lutz Vamc Traverse City Cboc provides dialectical behavior therapy, couples/family therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Aleda E Lutz Vamc Traverse City Cboc also supports people with trauma, veterans and people with PTSD.
+Additional services provided at Aleda E Lutz Vamc Traverse City Cboc include vocational rehabilitation services, legal advocacy and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.